-5.2.18 Model 430 appears to lock up when connecting to network
+5.2.18 Model 430 appears to lock up when connecting to network so on very slow networks).
+The additional time required may give the temporary false appearance of Model 430 "lockup".

 If the IP Address Assignment value is changed, the Model 430 Programmer power must be cycled off for at least 15 seconds and then back on to complete the change.